Your usual moviemaking partner or help is not available, you have to make the rescue’s movie on your own! No pressure right?

 You might want to create a feel-good adoption video for your rescue’s next event.
 You know the movie can help showcase a cute special needs kitten or deserving senior and find them a home.

 ‘Know the story you want to tell‘.
-Here are a couple of movie plan ideas to kickstart your own creative energy.

 First tips for movie makers